WebAssembly/WASI/proposals/http/imports.md

 once.
 It will be success on the first call in which the outer option is <code>some</code>, and error on subsequent calls.</p>
 <p>The inner <code>result</code> represents that either the incoming HTTP Response
-status and headers have recieved successfully, or that an error occured.
+status and headers have received successfully, or that an error occurred.
 Errors may also occur while consuming the response body, but those will be reported by the <a href="#incoming_body"><code>incoming-body</code></a> and its
 <a href="#output_stream"><code>output-stream</code></a> child.</p>
 <h5>Params</h5>